+Institutional signs.
 Urbana's Sign Ordinance currently limits institutional signs to 25 square feet in area, regardless of location.
-This is deemed to be sufficiently sized for residential and pedestrian-oriented areas, but insufficient for other areas.
+This allowance has proven to be sufficient for residential and pedestrian-oriented areas, but insufficient for other areas.
 The Vineyard Church on N. Lincoln Ave. provides a good example.
 Consequently, the proposed Zoning Ordinance text amendment would allow institutions to use the same sign requirements as businesses in commercial and industrial zoning districts.
 Institutional signs in residential zoning districts would remain unchanged.